-Regardless, just being charged with a sex crime can cause you to lose your job and likely ruin relationships you have built.
-If convicted, you may be required to register as a sex offender.
+Regardless, just being charged with a sex crime can cause you to lose your job and likely ruin the relationships you have built.
+If convicted, you will likely be required to register as a sex offender.
 Further, you will likely be required to participate in sex offender treatment classes.
 You may also be on parole for life in addition to possible chemical castration.
+Furthermore, you may be required to keep out of schools, daycare facilities, and other places where children gather if the sex crime is against a child.
 As you can imagine, this is a horrible crime to be suspected of committing in Iowa.
 If you are charged with sexual abuse in any degree, you will be required to register as a sex offender and be required to complete sex offender treatment classes.

 To mitigate or avoid these harsh consequences, retain the Des Moines sex crime defense attorney at Feld Law Firm.
 At our firm, we have extensive experience representing individuals in situations like yours.
 No matter how severe the charges may seem, rest assured we have the skill and determination to help you achieve a favorable resolution.

 Indecent Exposure in Iowa

 You may have heard someone tell you that they were convicted of indecent exposure for urinating in their backyard.
 For this to be true, a few other events had to occur.